Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 4. Your Dog Is Engaging in Compulsive Behavior

 Compulsive behavior is also linked to anxiety and boredom.
 Dogs require a great deal of stimulation, and not enough toys, walks, and playtime can result in an anxious pet who engages in destructive behaviors to entertain and soothe themselves.
-Giving your companion extra time and attention often works wonders when it comes to minimizing compulsive behaviors.
-If your veterinarian thinks it appropriate, your dog can always take medication to help limit the impact of the disease on their daily functioning and happiness.

 5. Your Dog Is Seeking Attention

-The most effective way to prevent attention-seeking behavior is to ignore it—don’t respond when your dog begins barking incessantly at the wall.
+The most effective way to prevent attention-seeking behavior is to ignore it; don’t respond when your dog begins barking incessantly at the wall.
 Give extra pats and treats when your dog manages to reign in their behavior, and consider doggy daycare if your pup stays home for long periods alone to increase their stimulation by exposing them to other dogs and environments.

 +Sources